 Things to Consider

-What follows is a short list of “basics” to consider when purchasing a new vacuum for your wood flooring (for a more comprehensive guide, check out this article by Home Floor Experts):
+What follows is a short list of “basics” to consider when purchasing a new vacuum for your hardwood flooring (for a more comprehensive hardwood vacuum guide, check out this article by Home Floor Experts):

 - Assess needs and functions: With so many options on the market today it’s difficult to find exactly what you want.
 If, for example, you want a certain function that might be good for wood flooring, that same vacuum might also have other functions or features that could be bad for that exact same floor type.
 Nevertheless, it still makes sense to keep hunting until you find exactly what you need and nothing more.